pixelnest/pixelnest.github.io/tutorials/2d-game-unity/particles/index.md

 Time to call the script!

-Open _HealthScript.
+Open _HealthScript_.
 We will check when the game object is destroyed and display our sweet explosion.

 We will just add one line: